 Birthday parties in the Andersson family were always great affairs.
 Momma loved to go all out.
 There were teas and cakes and all kinds of polite foods.
 There was usually some sort of little band playing, although my mother was a fan of the string quartet.
 Decorations were ribbons and flowers and perfectly pressed table clothes.
-Women wore dresses and men wore ties, and Marta and I did managed to convince our mother to loosen the dress code enough so that we didn’t have to wear those silly lacy gloves anymore, since we both found them extremely impractical.
+Women wore dresses and men wore ties, and Marta and I did manage to convince our mother to loosen the dress code enough so that we didn’t have to wear those silly lacy gloves anymore since we both found them extremely impractical.
 We did both still wear pearls though—because, well, we were the birthday girls.

 Since I was dating Bradley, and his parents had been good neighbors, The Wilson Family was invited over, as long as they followed the dress code.
 Almost everyone else was from the church.
 Because of that, we never really thought too much about presents.
 Most of the time it was small trinkets that mom kept in one of the china cupboards, or a couple bucks here and there to “Put away for a rainy day” which Marta and I had a sneaking suspicion was Momma’s friend code for “to use to pay for your elegant wedding.”
 Bradley got Marta a beautiful necklace with a rose charm, and me a set a handcrafted glass pens that were so beautiful I almost forgot myself and kissed him on the mouth in front of Momma’s friends.

 I waited instead until Momma was properly distracted and slipped upstairs to give him a proper kiss and then fix my lipstick before anyone could realize what happened.